operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 ## How can I have separate logic for Create, Update, and Delete events?
 When reconciling an object can I access its previous state?

 You should not have separate logic.
 Instead design your reconciler to be idempotent.
-See the [controller-runtime FAQ][controller-runtime_faq] for more details.
+See the [controller-runtime FAQ][cr-faq] for more details.

 ## When my Custom Resource is deleted, I need to know its contents or perform cleanup tasks.
 How can I do that?